 wk01_4_lec03 │ index.html ├─css ├─img └─js

 You can have supplemental files, such as images, style files, scripts, and other items in your root directory alongside the index.html standing alone or in subdirectories.
-You can see in my structure I have img for holding images, css for holding style files, js for scripts, for other items, usually a folder named assets or data is used for holding miscellaneous items.
+You can see in my structure I have img for holding images, css for holding style files, js for scripts, and usually a folder named assets or data is used for holding miscellaneous items.
 When a browser gets to my files, they will be provided the index.html file.

 To host a web application, you need to move the codes and the supplemental files to the server.
-For most of the lecture and lab demos, you local computer/laptop acts as a server, then the files (codes and supplemental files) should be dragged and saved in a specific folder (e.g., a folder named "www") where is the hosting place of the server.
-If the server is a remotely computer or in the cloud (e.g., the google cloud platform), you can use an FTP connected to your hosting space, or drag and drop into your www folder.
+For most of the lecture and lab demos, your local computer/laptop acts as a server, then the files (codes and supplemental files) should be dragged and saved in a specific folder (e.g., a folder named "www") which will be the hosting place of the server.
+If the server is a remote computer or in the cloud (e.g., the google cloud platform), you can use an FTP connected to your hosting space, or drag and drop into your www folder.

 How is everything related?